-In preparing the financial statements, transactions in currencies other than the New Taiwan dollars are recognized at the rates of exchange prevailing at the dates of the transactions.
+In preparing the financial statements of each individual group entity, transactions in currencies other than the entity's functional currency (i.e. foreign currencies) are recognized at the rates of exchange prevailing at the dates of the transactions.
 At the end of each reporting period, monetary items denominated in foreign currencies are retranslated at the rates prevailing at that date.
-Such exchange differences are recognized in profit or loss in the year in which they arise.
-Non-monetary items that are measured in terms of historical cost in foreign currencies are not retranslated.
+Exchange differences on monetary items arising from settlement or translation are recognized in profit or loss in the period in which they arise.
+Non-monetary items that are measured at historical cost in foreign currencies are not retranslated.

-The financial statements of foreign subsidiaries prepared in foreign currencies are translated into New Taiwan dollars at the following exchange rates: Assets and liabilities - year-end rates; profit and loss - average rates during the year; equity - historical rates.
-The resulting differences are recorded as other comprehensive income.
+The foreign currency financial statements of foreign associates accounted for using the equity method prepared in their functional currencies are translated into New Taiwan dollars at the following exchange rates: Assets and liabilities - period-end rates; profit and loss - average rates for the period; equity - historical rate.
+Any arising exchange differences are recognized in other comprehensive income.